ddnimara/KTH_Projects/Advanced Machine Learning/Assignment 1/Readme.md

 # Assignment 1 of Advanced Machine Learning

 This file includes two main pdfs.
-One containing the general information and question, and one containing my Answers.
+One containing the general information and questions, and one containing my Answers.

-This Assignments covers a broad range of definitions and Machine Learning entinties, focusing on the Gaussian Learning Approach, such as:
+This Assignments covers a broad range of definitions and Machine Learning entinties, focusing on the Bayesian Learning Approach, such as:
 - [Linear](https://en.wikipedia.org/wiki/Linear_regression) and Non-Parametric Regression (based on kernels).
 - Point Estimates of Parameteres utilizing [Maximum Likelihood (ML)](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation) and [Maximum a Posteriori (MAP)](https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation).